mcampos1/Terraform-Associate-Notes/Deploying Infrastructure with Terraform.md

                 ami = "ami-081343241321324"
                 instance_type = "t2.micro"
             }
-destroy resouces when you no longer need them to save on costs
+Destroy resouces when you no longer need them to save on costs

         terraform destroy #destroys all resources
-        terraform destroy -target ec2 #only destroy specified resource
+        terraform destroy -target aws_instance.myec2 #only destroy specified resource